GiuliaCaglia/fashion-mnist-vae/README.md

 For a more general introduction to Pyro with an example implementation of a VAE for the MNIST Digits dataset, including exercises and solutions, please see [here](https://github.com/pyladiesams/pyro-may2023).

+For a discussion of the choices made in this repository, please refer to this [Medium Article](https://medium.com/@cagliagiulia42/2fd45d068ae0).

 ## Getting Started
 ### Dependencies
 To use the code in this repository, please clone it to your local or remote machine with: